NVIDIA/aistore/docs/configuration.md

 - each node's complete AIStore configuration directory; and
 - the `.ais.*` metadata files at each target mountpath root - **not** whole mountpaths, which hold user data.

 Depending on node role this includes cluster maps, bucket metadata, rebalance state, and node identity.
-See [System files](/docs/sysfiles.md).
-Keep backups off-node and restore only with a compatible AIStore version.
+Metadata replication is not a substitute for backup.
+Keep the archive off-node and record the AIStore version that produced it.
+See [System files](/docs/sysfiles.md) for the layout and [`xmeta`](https://github.com/NVIDIA/aistore/blob/main/cmd/xmeta/README.md) for low-level inspection and recovery tooling.

 **Downgrade is not supported.** Configuration written by a newer release is not valid input to an older binary: starting with v5.0, an older version may refuse to start on a section it doesn't find, or reconstruct a different value for it.
 This has never been a supported operation in AIStore, but v5.0 makes the failure sharper.
-Restore a matching backup instead.
+To return to the previous release, restore its matching metadata backup together with its binaries.
 See [v5.0 release notes](/docs/relnotes/5.0.md).

 ### Production checklist